brittanyellich/refactoring-go/gophercon-eu/slides.md

 # What we're going to talk about

-- Refactor, don't rebuild (the top 3 arguments and why they're wrong)
+- Refactor, don't rewrite: The top 3 arguments and why they're wrong
-- How to refactor (some principles and a few examples)
+- How to refactor: A systematic refactoring method
-- How to prioritize your refactoring efforts
+- How to prioritize your refactoring efforts: Focus on impact
-- Getting AI to help you
+- Getting AI to help you: How to use agents today

 <!--
 Here's what we're going to talk about today